-Shibuya City Miyashita Park in Shibuya, Tokyo is being completely revitalized.
-The following provides details of the main interest points, including an outline of commercial facilities, dining, entertainment, and hotel information!
+Miyashita Park in Shibuya, Tokyo was completely revitalized.
+The following provides details of the main interest points, including an outline of shopping facilities, dining, entertainment, and hotel information.

 - Table of Contents